Book-Loop/concept/design.md

 ## Frontend

-The frontend of The Book Loop will be a single-page application built with React.
+The frontend of The Book Loop will be a single-page application built with NextJS.
 It will include the following features:

 - User registration and login
 - Subscription management